-With almost 20,000 cryptocurrencies in existence, the majority of them are not Stablecoins.
+With over 20,000 cryptocurrencies in existence, the majority of them are not Stablecoins.
 This means they can and do fluctuate based on forces including their market capitalization, how many coins are in circulation, or how many people are investing, etc.

 Stablecoins arose when there was a need for stability in the crypto space.
 They still run on the same blockchain technology as other cryptocurrencies but are designed to be non-volatile.
 History has shown, however, that there is still a very real risk of stablecoins being volatile when they “lose their peg”.